betaflight/betaflight.com/docs/wiki/boards/archive/MOTOLAB.md

 - Photo of wire added to a Cyclone. https://www.rcgroups.com/forums/showpost.php?p=36589146&postcount=2787

-- Photo and post on modifying the MotorF3 (Warp Quad) board to use Dshot.
+- Photo and post on modifying the MotorF3 (Warp Quad) board to use DShot.
 Note this is an alternet method that wires the PPM to Motor #7 output since the #7 output is very close to the PPM pin.

 The CLI re-mapping is:
 `resource motor 7 none `